Bank Runs With and Without Bank Failure: Consequences of Runs for Lending and Real Activity

 \subsection{Local Consequences of Runs and Failures}

-As a final exercise, we examine the consequences of bank runs at the local economic level.
-As we have seen, most banking crises from 1863 to 1934 had a strong regional component, so we can exploit cross-regional variation to understand the local consequences of banking sector distress.
+We next examine the consequences of bank runs at the local aggregate level.
+As we have seen, most banking crises from 1863 to 1934 had a strong regional component.
+We can use our detailed data to exploit cross-regional variation to understand the local consequences of banking sector distress.
+We first examine the impact on city-level aggregate bank deposits and lending.
+We then provide evidence for the effect of runs on city-level manufacturing activity.